johnpapa/react-book-repo/testing/testing.md

   });
 });
 ```
 We see above that we are using `describe` to create a test suite and `it` to create a test within the test suite.
 We also see that we use `expect` to assert on the result.
-The `expect` give us access to a lot of matchers, a matcher is the function we call after the `expect`:
+The `expect` gives us access to a lot of matchers, a matcher is the function we call after the `expect`:

 ```
 expect(something).matcher(value)
 ```
-As you can see in our test example we are using a matcher called `toBe()` which essentially matches what's inside the `expect` to whats inside the matcher, example:
+As you can see in our test example we are using a matcher called `toBe()` which essentially matches what's inside the `expect` to what's inside the matcher, example:

 ```
 expect(1).toBe(1) // succeeds